-For a sales team, it’s important to know what is available and how to answer those questions.
-For example, for a start-up, there might be few answers available online, either from the brand or as user-generated content.
-In that scenario, the internal communications team or the marketing team might want to create some of this explanatory content. .
+For a sales team, it’s essential to know what is available and how to answer those questions.
+For example, there might be few answers available online for a start-up, either from the brand or as user-generated content.
+In that scenario, the internal communications team or the marketing team might want to create some of this explanatory content.

 The sales team also could let customers know about a well-designed content support center.

-In that setup, “most of the time, I don’t have to call,” Shep said.
+“Most of the time, I don’t have to call in that setup,” Shep said.
 “It’s like I have that person sitting there and looking over my shoulder.”

-Why is responsiveness and accessibility hard for some companies?
+Why are responsiveness and accessibility hard for some companies?

-“The biggest barrier is that they aren’t customer-focused and they really haven’t thought this through,” Shep said.
+“The biggest barrier is that they aren’t customer-focused, and they haven’t thought this through,” Shep said.
 “The way to go about this is to journey map the experience for when something goes wrong.

-To understand your customer pain points, you can simply ask them in a way that works for them and that you can easily analyze.
+To understand your customers’ pain points, you can ask them in a way that works for them and that you can quickly analyze.

 “When a customer has a problem, what do they experience?”
 Shep said.

-Marketers often work on journey mapping, but focus on the experience to get people to the buying stage.
-Identifying problems and then figuring out how customers will experience them is another important step.
+Marketers often work on journey mapping but focus on the experience to get people to the buying stage.
+Identifying problems and figuring out how customers will experience them is another critical step.